Roaring Fork (Great Smoky Mountains): Roaring Fork Historic District

 Between 1800 and 1810, the first permanent Euro-American settlers arrived in the White Oak Flats area around what is now Gatlinburg.
 In the following decades, their descendants spread out into the surrounding coves and valleys.
 Richard Reagan (1776–1829), the son of one of these pioneers, settled on a large plot of land just south of Gatlinburg along LeConte Creek.
 Some of Reagan's children settled to the west in the Sugarlands, while some of them moved east to the hollow along Roaring Fork, which was then known as "Spruce Flats."
 By 1900, three of Reagan's grandsons, Alfred Reagan (1856–1928), Aaron Reagan, and John H. Reagan were still farming along the stream, just above Gatlinburg.

 The Bales family settled in the upper section of Roaring Fork sometime in the 1830s or earlier.
 Caleb Bales (1839–1913), apparently a son or nephew of the first Bales to settle on Roaring Fork, owned a farm just south of the Reagan lands.
 Caleb's sons Jim Bales (1869–1939) and Ephraim Bales (1867–1936) would spend most of their lives on Roaring Fork farming land inherited from their father.

-As the Bales and Reagan families lived on adjoining lands, it's no surprise that they intermarried.
+As the Bales and Reagan families lived on adjoining lands, the families intermarried.
 Caleb Bales married one of Richard Reagan's granddaughters, Elizabeth, in 1861.
 Ephraim Bales married a great-granddaughter of Richard Reagan, Minerva, in 1889.
 Caleb's daughter, Martha, married Alfred Reagan in 1879.

 Uppermost on Roaring Fork, near where the stream absorbs Surry Creek, were farms owned by the Clabo family, Gilbert Ogle, and Jasper Mellinger.
 Former homesteads can usually be identified by the preponderance of young tuliptrees (rather than the more common hemlock or oak), as tuliptrees are the quickest to reclaim previously cultivated land.

 Around 1850, the residents of Roaring Fork constructed a crude road connecting the area to White Oak Flats (this old road is now a stop along the Roaring Fork Motor Nature Trail).
 By 1900, the community had matured into a mountain hamlet with its own school, church, general store, and tub mills.
 In 1976, the Roaring Fork Historic District was listed on the National Register of Historic Places.